 So the simple answer to the question “how to add more M.2 SSD slots?” is to get a PCIe expansion card for M.2 slots.

-However, there are many different kinds and version of expansion cards.
-In order to choose the right one you will need to have a good grasp of PCIe slots, their sizes, PCIe lanes, and the difference between NVMe and SATA SSDs.
+However, there are many different kinds and versions of expansion cards.
+To choose the right one, you must understand PCIe slots, their sizes, PCIe lanes, and the difference between NVMe and SATA SSDs.

 FREQUENTLY ASKED QUESTIONS